 Discrimination in the Publishing Industry?

-There is growing attention to discrimination in the media and the arts with explicit policies put in place to guarantee salary and representation for specific groups.
-However, the empirical support for such policies is limited.
-In this paper we examine book publishing using detailed micro-data on author income.
-Historically certain groups received far lower incomes, and this gap has actually increased over time.
-Using current data we find that 1) male authors are indeed paid more than female authors; 2) non-white authors are actually paid more than white authors; 3) LGBT authors are paid less than straight authors.
-An advantage of our data is we can control for productivity through an author’s books sales.
-When we control for prior sales, we find that the racial pay gap disappeared and the gender pay gap become statistically insignificant.
+There is growing attention to wage discrimination in labor markets, but it is challenging to formally show this is the root cause of wage gaps since individual-level data is often unavailable and other explanations like productivity differences are hard to measure.
+In this paper we examine book publishing using detailed panel data which includes author income, demographics, productivity, and employer.
+Historically under-represented groups received far lower incomes, and this gap has actually increased over time.
+Using current data we find that 1) male authors are paid more than female authors; 2) non-white authors are paid more than white authors (in opposition to conventional wisdom); 3) LGBQ authors are paid less than authors with straight sexual orientation.
+Some of these differences can be linked to productivity differences: non-white authors sell on average fifty percent books more than white authors.
+But others cannot: LGBQ authors sell more than straight authors.
+When we control for the prior book's success (sales or readers reviews), both the racial and gender pay gap shrink but are economically and statistically significant (and non-whites are paid less than whites because their books tend to be more successful).
 Similarly, we look at debut authors who do not have a track record and find that the pay gaps across demographic groups are larger than that among non-debut authors.
-These results suggest that salary gaps between demographic groups are more consistent with statistical models of discrimination rather animus-based motives.
+Finally we show that the demographic composition of book publishing staff does not help explain the observed wage differences.
+In total the observed wage differences across racial, gender and sexual orientation groups can be more clearly linked to animus-based motives than other explanations such a statistical models of discrimination.

 Keywords: publishing industry, race discrimination, gender discrimination